 - San Diego Jam Knot – I use this knot with heavier-pound test mono and braid.
 Fairly easy to tie and has a good strength and will not slip.
 Make sure line is wet!
 Practice this knot; you'll like it.

-- I like to tie a Palomar Knot when fishing braid especially, but also when throwing 15-pound or heavier monofilament or fluorocarbon.
+- Palomar Knot when fishing braid especially, but also when throwing 15-pound or heavier monofilament or fluorocarbon.
 This knot is strong and reduces any slip in your tie during a hook set.

 Captain Brian Leibowitz

-- I love the Uni Knot.
-Since with my charter fishing I teach and use the Bimini Twist Knot for all of my fishing.
+- Bimini Twist Knot for all of my fishing.
 Even 8-pound test, I still use the Bimini.

-- The shock of a striking fish can never be underestimated; that's why I use the Shock Bimini Knot.
+- Shock Bimini Knot.
+The shock of a striking fish can never be underestimated; that's why I use this knot.
 Naturally, I tie a leader to all of my rigging.
 The Bimini allows a better line-to-line connection.

-- There for the Double Uni Knot really works well without the need for a swivel.
+- Double Uni Knot really works well without the need for a swivel.

 - Clinch Knot (Trilene Knot) –This is the only knot I use and has been my entire fishing life!
 Six quick twist and through the eye.
 Nothing complex or confusing about it, and the knot holds extremely well.
 I use it for everything from bluegill to chinook salmon.
 Remember to wet your line before you cinch it!

-- I would recommend the Eugene Bend and Berkley Braid Knots for fluorocarbon line when attaching directly to a lure.
+- Eugene Bend and Berkley Braid Knots for fluorocarbon line when attaching directly to a lure.

-- Just forget about the hundreds of knots out there.
-In my opinion, the best knots to tie are the Uni Knot for fluorocarbon and Palomar Knot for mono and braid.
-Both knots are very dependable and easy to tie.
+Just forget about the hundreds of knots out there.
+Both knots below, are very dependable and easy to tie.
+In my opinion, the best knots to tie are:

 - Palomar Knot – Dropshotting, then run the tag end to weight.